IliyaMikhaelovitch/secret-detector/README.md

 3. Click "Load unpacked" and select the `chrome-extension` directory

 ## Usage
-1. Open ChatGPT or any other supported AI web platform.
+1. Open [ChatGPT](https://chat.openai.com) or another supported web AI platform.
-2. Upload a PDF file using either:
+2. **Drag and drop** a PDF file into the page (ChatGPT input button is not supported).
-    - A file input
-    - Or by drag-and-dropping it into the page.
 3. The Chrome extension will automatically:
-    - Intercept the upload
+   - Detect the PDF
-    - Extract and inspect the file content via the backend
+   - Send it to the backend for scanning
-4. If potential secrets are found:
+4. If secrets are detected:
-    - A red popup alert will be displayed in the top-right corner.
+   - A red alert will appear in the top-right corner
+   - Results are also logged to the browser console

 ## Components
-- Chrome Extension: Captures PDF file uploads
-- Backend File Inspection Service: Analyzes files for potential secrets in PDF files
+- **Chrome Extension** – Intercepts drag-and-drop and input PDF uploads and sends them for scanning
+- **Backend Service** – Parses PDF, extracts text, and sends it to Prompt Security for detection

 ## Project Structure
 ```
 secret-detector/
-│
 ├── chrome-extension/
 │   ├── background.js
 │   ├── constants.js